jentery/mdia200/index.md

 We will also talk about Hwang Dong-hyuk's *Squid Game* (2021), but I am not assigning it for you to watch.
 We'll discuss Angela Haupt's ["You Don’t Like Violence But Want to Watch *Squid Game.* These Tips Can Help"](https://www.washingtonpost.com/lifestyle/2021/10/14/tv-violence-squid-game-watch/) (2021) instead.

-I am providing you with a [glossary](https://jentery.github.io/mdia200/glossary.html) of terms mentioned during lectures and discussions.
-I will update this glossary for every lecture and encourage you to consult it weekly.
+I am providing you with a [glossary](https://jentery.github.io/mdia200/glossary.html) of key terms as well as [my notes](https://jentery.github.io/mdia200/notes.html) for each week.
+I encourage you to consult both documents regularly.

 I'll use the course Brightspace to: